felipead/felipead.github.com/README.md

  - [Neat](http://neat.bourbon.io), a responsive semantic grid framework for Sass and Bourbon.
  - [Formspree](http://formspree.io) for sending e-mails through the contact form.

+Unfortunately, Jekyll messes the indentation and adds a lot of blank lines to the produced HTML/CSS content.
+I couldn't find a solution for this issue that is compatible with GitHub Pages.

 Fonts being used (available at [Google Fonts](https://www.google.com/fonts)):

  - Oswald